Pictures of Poison Ivy Plants, How to Kill Poison Ivy Plants

 Sumac vs. Poison Sumac

-Sumac (sumach) is considered a "weed" by many, although it's a good weed if you're seeking a fall foliage display (especially early in autumn).
-But the real point of this article is to differentiate between poison sumac and just plain old sumac.
-The latter is relatively harmless and has been put to many uses, going back to at least the Roman...
+Sumac (sumach) is considered a "weed" by many, although it's a good weed if you're seeking a fall foliage display.
+But the real point of this article distinguishes poison sumac from the non-poisonous sumac bushes, and details the many uses to which the latter have been put from Roman times to the present.

 Identifying, Killing, Treating